Uday-Pal-Singh/java/README.md

-contains all my java code
+This repository contains some of my java programs